guiglass/UPyPlot/README.md

 It's simple to add plotting to any private or public variable in a script.
 This is done by adding the **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute to the variable decloration, after which you should see it in the plot.

+At present the tool offers some configurability such as:

+* Precision - Number of decimal places for each value in the plot data file.
+* Interval - Rate in seconds which to update plot data file with new values.
+* Max Samples - Maximum lines/history that the plot file should contain.

 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/ExampleAttributes.png)
 **_Integrating with your own project:_**